 • Bump feed or bump head allows you to advance the spool of string with a simple tap on the ground, rather than manually drawing out the next length of string.

 As you might expect, a gas-powered weed whacker requires more maintenance than an electric version.
-Plan on annual maintenance such as a tuneup, cleaning, new spark plug and so forth.
-You can DIY for about $20 a year, or you can pay about $100 at a lawn tool service center.
+Plan on annual maintenance such as a tune-up, cleaning, new spark plug, and so forth.
+You can DIY for about $20 a year, or you can pay about $100 at a service center for lawn tools.